Activities during the asylum application period

-The Activity Calendar – Find activities
+The Activity Calendar – Activities in Sweden

-"Find activities" is a search function where you can search for activities that suit you.
+"Activities in Sweden" is a search function where you can search for activities that suit you.
 For example, you can find associations near where you live with activities that match your interests.

 You can type a search term into the search field, or you can choose a specific day, or activities in a particular area.
 For example, Sport, Swedish language or Culture and entertainment.